Dog communication: Dog–human communication

-Dogs tend to be highly responsive to human cues, especially the direction of a gaze and the direction in which a human points.
-Dogs rely on the gestures of humans more than verbal cues, most importantly eye contact.
-Eye contact is considered an ostensive cue, which dogs are very smart at understanding.
-"Ostensive cues are a characteristic element of human communicative interactions that express the sender’s intention to initiate a communicative interaction."
-A human-dog gaze is one that strengthens the relationship between the two and it can create an ever stronger bond.
-It can help dogs establish stronger relationships by being able to communicate better with humans, as well as other dogs.
-Dogs will start to act and react much like their owners do, as they begin to sync their behaviors to those of their owners.
-Dogs will pick up on how their owners respond towards strangers and nonfriendly dogs.

-The pointing gesture is a human-specific signal, is referential in its nature, and is a foundational building block of human communication.
+The pointing gesture is a human-specific signal and is referential.
 Human infants acquire it weeks before the first spoken word.
 In 2009, a study compared the responses to a range of pointing gestures by dogs and human infants.
 The study showed little difference in the performance of 2-year-old children and dogs, while 3-year-old children's performances were higher.
 The results also showed that all subjects were able to generalize from their previous experience to respond to relatively novel pointing gestures.
 This can be explained as a joint outcome of their evolutionary history as well as their socialization in a human environment.